-Target Population: The population of the study consisted of mothers of babies with neonatal jaundice on admission at the Neonatal Intensive Care Unit of the Tamale Teaching Hospital.
+1.1.3 Target Population: The population of the study consisted of mothers of babies with neonatal jaundice on admission at the Neonatal Intensive Care Unit of the Tamale Teaching Hospital.

-Inclusion Criteria: Mothers above of the age of 18years with their neonates admitted with Jaundice to the NICU of TTH who consented to partake in the study.
+1.1.4 Inclusion Criteria: Mothers above the age of 18years with their neonates admitted with Jaundice to the NICU of TTH who consented to partake in the study.

-Exclusion Criteria: Mothers’ who delivered at the hospital and their neonates were admitted to the NICU through the maternity ward on account of NNJ.
-And also, mothers who are not emotionally stable.
+1.1.5 Exclusion Criteria: Mothers’ who delivered at the hospital and their neonates were admitted to the NICU through the maternity ward on account of NNJ.
+And also, mothers who were not emotionally stable.

-Sampling Technique and Size: With regards to the sampling technique, the study employed purposive sampling technique to select the mothers of babies with jaundice.
-According to (Gomm, 2008), purposive sampling involves searching for individuals who have peculiar insight on a particular topic, in this case neonatal jaundice.
-As a result, eighteen (18) mothers of neonates with jaundice were sampled for the study.
-In the sampling process, the researcher together with research assistants visited the Neonatal Intensive Care Unit and introduced themselves to mothers of babies diagnosed with neonatal jaundice.
+1.1.6 Sampling Technique: The study employed purposive sampling technique to select the mothers of babies with jaundice.
+According to (Gomm, 2008), purposive sampling involves searching for individuals who have peculiar insight on a particular topic, In the sampling process, the researcher together with research assistants visited the Neonatal Intensive Care Unit and introduced themselves to mothers of babies diagnosed with neonatal jaundice.
 The selection of mothers of neonates occurred when they were admitted to the facility to receive treatment for jaundice.

+1.1.7 Sample Size: Eighteen (18) mothers of neonates with jaundice were sampled for the study.

-Data Collection Instrument: Data for this study was collected through semi-structured interviews which gave focus direction to the pattern of the in-depth one on one interview in order to retrieve very useful information from the participants (Polit & Beck, 2010).
+1.1.8 Data Collection Instrument: Data for this study was collected through semi-structured interviews which gave focus direction to the pattern of the in-depth one on one interview in order to retrieve very useful information from the participants (Polit & Beck, 2010).